paulwong16/paulwong16.github.io/_pages/about.md

   - /about.html
 ---

-I am now a second-year M.Eng student in Dept. of ECE, University of Waterloo (<a href="https://uwaterloo.ca/" target="_blank">UWaterloo</a>), and expected to graduate in Jan 2021.
+I am now a second-year M.Eng student in Dept. of ECE, University of Waterloo (<a href="https://uwaterloo.ca/" target="_blank">UWaterloo</a>), and expected to graduate in Dec 2020.
 I received my B.Eng in Telecommunication Engineering at Beijing University of Posts and Telecommunications (<a href="https://www.bupt.edu.cn/" target="_blank">BUPT</a>) in Jun 2019. <a href="http://paulwong16.github.io/files/Resume.pdf" target="_blank">Click here</a> to view my up-to-date CV.
 If you want to know more about me, please feel free to shot me an email (paul dot wangzhijie at outlook dot com).

 # Research Interests #

-* SLAM, VIO
+* SLAM

-* Computer Vision Issue
+* 3D Computer Vision

 # Recent News #